 - On a couple of my sites, third parties are authorized to have administrator access to handle certain tasks.
 A plugin-based system for multi-blog management could then potentially give them access to other sites where I don't want them viewing or using the admin panel.

 - I don't like the idea of oversimplifying things where I might accidentally update something I shouldn't.
 I run a lot of highly customized sites.
 They're not usually out-of-the-box themes, so I can't run theme upgrades without knowing exactly what files were updated.
 I even customize some of my plugins to make them do things a bit differently, so again, I have to be careful about automatic updates.
 I can usually run them.
 But I wouldn't want to do so en-masse or risk accidentally clicking the wrong site in a simple blog list.
 The same is true with WordPress upgrades.
 I take this process a bit slower than most because of the drastic customization to some of my sites.
 I simply prefer the added peace of mind of accessing every site separately when going through this process.

-- I choose not to use plugin-oriented blog management tools because I don’t want to bloat my sites with plugins any more than absolutely necessary.
-And some of my sites are already more plugin-heavy than I’d like (such as All Freelance Writing, where plugins allow us to have major features like our job board, writer’s market directory, and writing forum).
+- I choose not to use plugin-oriented blog management tools because I don't want to bloat my sites with plugins any more than absolutely necessary.
+And some of my sites are already more plugin-heavy than I'd like (such as All Freelance Writing, where plugins allow us to have major features like our job board and writer's market directory).

 - Frankly, my system is about as quick as any of the more automated solutions I've seen.
 With 50 installations, I'm finished most mornings in around 20 minutes, 30 on a slow day.
 The only times I take longer are when there are complicated upgrades (like platform upgrades I need to check compatibility issues on) or when there are more comments than usual that I need to respond to.
 I don't consider that a bad investment of time for the day-to-day management of that many sites.